 It is a great way to pack flavors and nutrition in one snack.
-For this recipe, use fresh, whole fruits and milk or yogurt.
-With the natural sweetness of fruits, you can try different combinations with bananas, berries, apples, and even veggies.
+For this recipe, use fresh, whole fruits and milk or Greek yogurt.
+With the natural sweetness of fruits, you can try different combinations with bananas, berries, apples, grapes, dried fruit, and even veggies.

 15. Breakfast banana splits

 For this nutritious and colorful snack, you would need a medium banana, yogurt, granola, and fruits of your kid’s choice.
-You can also use cereals and nuts to make different versions of this simple dish.
+You can also use low-sugar cereal and nuts to make different versions of this simple dish.
 This snack could be a good option for even a formal brunch.